Wanda Tomczykowska: In America

 In 2002, Tomczykowska flew to Poland for a well-deserved vacation, but suffered a stroke only ten days after arriving.
 Upon doctors orders, Caria placed her in a nursing home near Kraków since the medical prognosis was not great.
 Under their excellent care she lived another 8 years.
 From there she watched her ever-present patriotic efforts flourish in California.

 In 2003 The PACF spearheaded the Splendor of Poland Cultural Events Committee offering the Bay Area over 30 cultural events during the Fine Arts Museums of San Francisco's 10-week exhibit at The Legion of Honor "Leonardo daVinci and the Splendor of Poland".
 Over 218,000 guests visited the museum in that time.
 Tomczykowska was so proud to know that the heroic history of Poland was being presented to an ever-growing audience.
 From that endeavor came a unique opportunity for Caria, when she was asked to translate some Polish documents for "The Rape of Europa" documentary film produced by Actual Films of San Francisco.
 The film sheds light on the myriad of stolen artworks by the Nazis during World War II.
 Engaging in the process, Caria became the film's Polish Field Producer, coordinating filming releases, interviews, travel arrangements, etc. It is now the third highest grossing box office documentary film for 2007, following "Sicko" and "No End in Sight".

-Personally, Tomczykowska was very involved with her five grandchildren and got to know her first great-granddaughter before retiring to Cracow, Poland in 2002.
+Personally, Tomczykowska was very involved with her five grandchildren and got to know her first great-granddaughter before retiring to Kraków, Poland in 2002.
 Her oldest grandson added a second great granddaughter to the family in February 2008 and a third in October 2014.